rzimmerman/kal/README.md

 ---------
 This section is still 'coming soon'.
 For now, you can clone the repository and use [CoffeeScript](http://coffeescript.org/) to run the compiler:

-    coffee source/coffee/compiler.coffee [kal file]
+    coffee source/coffee/compiler.coffee (kal file) [js output file]

-This will print the compiled Javascript to stdout and attempt to evaluate it.
-You can dump the Javascript output to a file instead of executing it:
+This will print the compiled Javascript to stdout and attempt to evaluate it if you don't specify the output file.

-    coffee source/coffee/compiler.coffee [kal file] [.js file]
+The CoffeeScript implementation is being ported over to Kal, so check often.
+To run the Kal port of the compiler in its current state, use:

-The CoffeeScript implementation is being ported over to Kal, so check back soon.
+    node source/kal/compiler.js (kal file) [js output file]

-It's still in very debug mode.
+Right now this uses a mix of CoffeeScript and Kal, so you will need CoffeeScript installed.
+You can use npm install for this package.

 Goals